PacktPublishing/Managing-Data-Integrity-for-Finance/ch10/README.md

 ```
 Please analyze what this file contains and provide information as to the data structure and type of data it has.

+Give me a preview of the data in the file.

 ```